nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/01_Business_Processes_Business_Systems/README.md

 ## Definition of the Workflow Management Coalition

 Official definitions of the terms process and business process were adopted by the Workflow Management Coalition.
-The following definitions can be found in the glossary of the Workflow Reference Model of the Workflow Management Coalition:
+The following definitions can be found in the glossary of the <b>Workflow Reference Model</b> of the Workflow Management Coalition:

 ![Model_2](images/Model_2.jpg)